MILBRU/Foundation/README.md

   * Secured to bring the league to TV's everywhere
   * Debut of multicategory sponsorships across industries
   * Portions of revenues were shared back with team owners to create recurring league-driven income
-#### Part 3 | Entertainment First
-* Project Titan :
-  * Overwatch
-  * Hero Shooter
-* GFP - Game-First Paradigm :
-  * drive sales of the game behind the sport
-  * esports are effectively a marketing expense
-  * extensions of the blades or microtransaction revenue models
-* EFP - Entertainment-First Paradigm

 ## Visual technologies